Follow these step-by-step instructions to create a conditional formatting rule.

-The conditional formatting feature won't change cell values.
-To change cell values based on criteria, you'll want to use a formula.
-For more information about how to create formulas, see Create and Edit Formulas in Smartsheet.
+Conditional formatting doesn’t change cell values.
+To change cell values based on criteria, use a formula.
+For more information about formulas, see Create and Edit Formulas in Smartsheet.

 Conditional formatting from linked cells is not preserved in the destination sheet.